rh-ecosystem-edge/recert/docs/design.md

 A lot of cryptographic objects reside on the filesystem itself instead of inside etcd, so recert supports scanning there as well.
-Currently known directories of interest for include `/etc/kubernetes`, `/var/lib/kubelet` and `/etc/machine-config-daemon`.
+Currently known directories of interest include `/etc/kubernetes`, `/var/lib/kubelet` and `/etc/machine-config-daemon`.

 For every directory given as input, recert will recursively search for files